 It is possible to enter values in the Reviews: field that mean something originally unintended by Helix server to create more generalized daemons.
 At Perforce, for example, we run a jobs daemon that sends email to any users who have subscribed to review jobs when a new job is submitted.
-Because there is nothing built into Helix server that allows users to subscribe to review jobs, we co-opt a single line of the Reviews: field: Helix server sends a job email to any users who have subscribed to review the non-existent path //depot/jobs/.
+Because there is nothing built into Helix server that allows users to subscribe to review jobs, we co-opt a single line of the Reviews: field: Helix server sends a job email to any users who have subscribed to review jobs/.